 Finally, we observed that along with mirroring behaviours, both the human and monkey mothers deployed another form of maternal response, i.e., marking behaviours, during engagements with their infants.
 Although mirroring and marking both loaded on the same component, the literature on these responses identifies important distinctions.
 Thus, while mirroring of the infant’s behaviour has been seen as potentially strengthening, or forging neuronal circuits tuned for decoding social information, marking has been highlighted principally for its functional, ostensive, role in assisting infants of 6-months and older to effectively respond to referential communication directed to them159.
-Although the human mothers used mirroring and marking at similar rates in response to infant social behaviours, it was notable that macaque mothers showed a considerably lower rate of marking relative to mirroring behaviours.
+Although the human mothers used mirroring and marking at similar (and relatively infrequent) rates in response to infant social behaviours, it was notable that macaque mothers showed a considerably lower rate of marking relative to mirroring behaviours.
 In our previous study23, we suggested that marking behaviours deployed during early face-to-face interactions could represent a precursor of the later occurring ostensive behaviours crucial for the establishment of shared reference in triadic interaction and joint attention.
 Thus, in its earlier instantiation, maternal marking identifies the infant behaviour in question as the event whose significance is to be noted and shared by both partners.
-Accordingly, the remarkable difference in this type of maternal response between our samples of human and monkeys might suggest that, while sharing important features of maternal responsiveness, the two groups significantly differ in the expression of specific maternal responses linked to the development of secondary, or referential, intersubjectivity – a unique trait of ape and human development160.
+Accordingly, the remarkable difference in this type of maternal response between our samples of humans and monkeys might suggest that, while sharing important features of maternal responsiveness, the two groups significantly differ in the expression of specific maternal responses linked to the development of secondary, or referential, intersubjectivity – a unique trait of ape and human development160.
 This assumption is supported by evidence of behavioural marking among chimpanzees: during play, infant smiles are sometimes marked by the mother with an emphasized touch, and when the infant smiles in response to a tickle, the mother may place her index finger on the infant's lower gums and exaggerate the smile by pushing gently on the lower gums161.
 Interestingly, and similar to human populations beyond three months162, marking responses in Apes are conveyed through tactile and body stimulation, thus suggesting that the development of triadic interactions might not be solely mediated by visual engagement, but that other modalities, forms of attention and coordination might be used as precursors of joint engagement12.
-Future studies should therefore explore marking behaviours in different human populations as well as in different primate species and identify cultural/species-specific variations in this type of responses and how these are related to the development of joint engagement.
+In our study, marking responses were coded only as conveyed through facial expressions, therefore an alternative explanation for the lack of evidence of marking behaviours in our sample of macaques might be that this type of maternal response is present in rhesus macaques too, but is mediated through a different sensory modality (i.e., tactile responses), similar to what has been reported in chimpanzees.
+Future studies should therefore further explore different forms of marking behaviours in human populations as well as in different primate species and identify cultural/species-specific variations in this type of responses and how these are related to the development of joint engagement.

 In conclusion, our developmental-comparative approach to studying mother-infant early communication in humans and monkeys provides new important insights on the developmental trajectory of infant social expressiveness and maternal responsiveness in these two groups, and contributes to a better understanding of the evolutionary roots of parenting behaviours.
-By using data from comparable naturalistic observations and a common, detailed coding scheme, we were able to identify a shared functional architecture of mother-infant interactions between humans and monkeys as well as those characteristics that are unique to the human group.
+By using data from naturalistic observations and a common, detailed coding scheme, we were able to identify a shared functional architecture of mother-infant interactions between humans and monkeys as well as those characteristics that are unique to the human group.
+Specifically, we showed that the differences between the human and the macaque group were of a quantitative rather than qualitative nature, as evidenced by the similar structure and pattern of maternal responses to infant behaviours.